home | about yvonne | music | events | teaching |

 in this section:

-Musical/social skills: parallelsHere's a suggestion - a metaphor - that may or may not help you see what we do when we sing together, and harmonise.
-We humans are social beings, and music expresses this aspect of our lives directly.
-Some musical elements, like the elements of social situations, are immediately audible and 'on the surface'; others lie deeper, and inform the whole atmosphere.
-Our perceptions tend to start on the surface (for example, with the 'tune'), and reach gradually further in/down through the structure, mood, tone and so on.
-But the actual nature of both music and human interactions can be felt simply and directly, by our senses - all the way to the deepest and subtlest levels.
-And often, it is the 'untrained', or unprimed ear which responds most accurately and innocently to a song, or a situation.
+Musical/social skills: parallelsI would like to offer this parallel between musical and social behaviour as a metaphor that may help to describe what is happening when we sing together, and harmonise.
+We humans are social beings, highly communicative group creatures, and music expresses this aspect of our lives directly.
+Some of music's elements, like some elements of social situations, are immediately audible and 'on the surface'; others lie deeper, and inform the whole atmosphere.
+Our perceptions of a song, for example, tend to start on the surface (probably with the 'tune'), and then we might become aware of chords, expression, style, structure and so on.
+But we sense the quality of music and of human interactions simply and directly, without analysis or education, in our feelings - which reach all the way to the deepest and subtlest levels of what is going on.
+And often, it is the 'untrained', or unprimed ear which responds most accurately and innocently to a song, or to a real life situation.
 A few points: everything, in music and social interactions, is contextual.
 The same note, words, phrase, action can be right or wrong, depending on the moment - on everything else that is going on in the moment, and has been going on up until that moment.
 So: listening, and awareness of what's going on around us (and within ourselves) is essential to both sets of skills.
-The following is just a sketch of possible parallels between the two worlds.
-Melodic/harmonic lines, or 'tunes' - correspond to what we say or do, the arc of expression - how we instigate communication, or respond to others.
-Questions: does it go?
-Does it jar?
-Is it pleasing/harmonious?
+The following is just a sketch of a stretching of this metaphor: Melodic lines, or 'tunes' - correspond to what we say or do, the arc of expression - how we instigate communication, or respond to others.
+Questions: does it fit?
+Does it clash?
+Is it attractive/ enjoyable/ harmonious?
 What feelings does it evoke?
 Rhythm - corresponds to the pulse or heartbeat of a situation, its mood or tone - is it humorous - sad - excited - subdued?
 Questions: what is appropriate in this moment?
 How to 'get in step'?
-Or can we try syncopating enjoyably, maybe humorously, with the expectations?
+Or can we try syncopating enjoyably, maybe humorously, with the 'on beat' expectations?
 Chord structure - might correspond to the underlying dynamics of a situation or a group - the assumptions, motivations, atmosphere.
 Question: can we sense the underlying structure, recognise its movement, orientate ourselves by it, find our place within it, move along with it, in its recurrent wavelike motion?
-Harmony, in music - corresponds simply (!) to social harmony.
-We all know how easy and delightful this feels, when it's easy, and how impossible it is to force into being.
-We know when it is happening, when (socially) everything's correct and natural, and working together, so that each element enhances the others, and contributes to everyone's enjoyment; and we feel it when there are discords, socially and musically.
-Always remembering that a lot more can work together than the 'rules' we have learned may stipulate. ©Yvonne Burgess, 2008 |
+Harmony, in music - corresponds to social harmony.
+We all know how easy and delightful this feels, both in music and in social life, when it's easy, and how impossible it is to force into being.
+We know when it is happening, when everything feels correct and natural and working together, so that each element enhances the others, and contributes to everyone's enjoyment; and we feel it too when there are discords, both socially and musically.
+(It's worth remembering that a lot more can work together - musically and socially - than the 'rules' we have learned may stipulate.) ©Yvonne Burgess, 2008 |

-contact Yvonne: 0131 653 2146 site updated 16 November 2008 |
+contact Yvonne: 0131 653 2146 site updated June 6th 2017 |